ucsdCSE110wi16/CSE110W240T9/README.md

 * Existing events are available for editing.
 * Existing events are available for deleting
 * we have the user login system existing calendar can be upload to cloud.
+* Android client side can send HTTP POST request to the server for user information.
+* Users can able to register or login.
+After login, data is automatically backed up in cloud, and user can download data from cloud by clicking "sync from cloud".

 GUI Testing
 --------------